A gentle stroll on the Kent/Surrey border, incorporating the first part of the Eden Valley Walk

-Edenbridge is prone to severe flooding and markers showing the height of the flood waters in 1958 and 1968 can be found around the town.
-Better flood defences have since been built but this walk will be problematic after prolonged rain, and might be muddy at any time.
-The river level at Edenbridge can be checked on this Flood Information Service page.
+Edenbridge was severely affected by floods in 1958 and 1968, and markers showing the height of the flood waters can be found around the town.
+Better flood defences have since been built but this walk will still be problematic after prolonged rain, and might be muddy at any time.

 As the walk route goes past Hever station in mid-afternoon you can save 4½ km by finishing the walk there, although there are no convenient refreshment places at the end of this Short Walk (see Tea below).

 Another option for a shorter walk is to break away from the EVW after Edenbridge and return to the town.
 Two possible routes for a Figure-of-8 Walk are described, with the slightly longer loop making a pleasingly symmetrical walk.

 The Hever to Tonbridge walk (#345) describes the continuation of the Eden Valley Walk through Hever village, Chiddingstone and Penshurst to Tonbridge.
 For a longer walk, therefore, you could switch to the directions in this walk's companion at Hever station.